-Tom Delbanco is the Richard and Florence Koplow – James Tullis Professor of General Medicine and Primary Care at Harvard Medical School.
+Tom Delbanco is the John F. Keane & Family Professor of Medicine at Harvard Medical School.
 Until 2002, he was Chief of the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center in Boston, a unit he created and led for more than 30 years.
 Educated at Harvard College and the Columbia College of Physicians and Surgeons, Tom led the establishment of one of the first primary care practice and teaching programs at an academic health center.
 Subsequently, he created the Harvard Medical School Faculty Development and Fellowship Program that has now trained more than 250 general internists for academic careers.

 Tom served in the Congress as a Robert Wood Johnson Health Policy Fellow in 1978-9 and is one of the founders of the Society of General Internal Medicine, serving also as its President in 1986.
 He was the founding Chair of the Picker Institutes in the USA and Europe, organizations that document patient experiences with care and work with patients to improve health services.
 A practicing internist until 2011, Tom is the author of numerous scholarly papers, has co-edited three books, and is senior editor of the monthly case study series, “Clinical Crossroads,” published in JAMA.